staabm/staabm.github.io/_posts/2022-12-29-phpstan-analyzable-api-contracts.md

   fileName: "phpstan-analyzable-api-contracts"
 ---

-It's of really great help, when your api contracts are covered by static analysis.
+It's of really great help, when your APIs' contracts are covered by static analysis.

 ## Make PHPStan aware of your APIs' implications️